 Blueberry Topping For Cheesecake

 This Blueberry Cheesecake utilizes my extremely popular 10 Minute Blueberry Topping and Syrup Recipe.
 That’s right, all you need is 10 minutes to create sweet and tangy blueberry bliss.
-You will will want to DRINK this sauce.
-But try and be patient because it becomes exponentially more delicious (just when you didn’t think it was possible) smothering your Blueberry Cheesecake.
+You will want to DRINK this sauce.
+But try to be patient because it becomes exponentially more delicious (just when you didn’t think it was possible), smothering your Blueberry Cheesecake.

 Step 1: HOW TO MAKE CHEESECAKE CRUST: